thinkle-iacs/think-js/way_of_the_program.md

 and natural language is like the difference between poetry and prose, but more
 so:

-poetry
+---
+**poetry**

-:   Words are used for their sounds as well as for their meaning, and the
+Words are used for their sounds as well as for their meaning, and the
     whole poem together creates an effect or emotional response.
 Ambiguity is not only common but often deliberate.

-prose
+---
+**prose**

-:   The literal meaning of words is more important, and the structure
+The literal meaning of words is more important, and the structure
     contributes more meaning.
 Prose is more amenable to analysis than poetry but still often ambiguous.

-program
+---
+**program**

-:   The meaning of a computer program is unambiguous and literal, and can
+The meaning of a computer program is unambiguous and literal, and can
     be understood entirely by analysis of the tokens and structure.

 Here are some suggestions for reading programs (and other formal languages).